2021–22 Süper Lig

 The 2021–22 Süper Lig, officially called the Spor Toto Süper Lig Ahmet Çalık season, was the 64th season of the Süper Lig, the highest tier football league of Turkey.

-Trabzonspor clinched their 7th league title, and first since 1983-84 season, on April 30, 2022 with a 2-2 draw against Antalyaspor with 3 weeks to spare.
+Trabzonspor clinched their seventh league title, and a first since the 1983–84 season, on 30 April 2022, following 2–2 draw against Antalyaspor.
+With three weeks in the season still to spare, this equalled the earliest championship record set by Fenerbahçe.

 Teams

 A total of 20 teams contested the league, including 17 sides from the 2020–21 season and 2020–21 TFF First League champions Adana Demirspor, runner-ups Giresunspor and play-off winners Altay.
 Adana Demirspor returned top level after 26 years, Giresunspor returned after 44 years and Altay after 18 years.
 For the first time in 40 years, there was no team from the capital city, Ankara.

 The bottom four teams were relegated to the 2022–23 TFF First League.